hasin023/react-hardhat-template/README.md

 ## Overview

 This is a starter template for building a decentralized application (dApp) using React for the frontend and Hardhat for smart contract development and deployment.
 It includes a simple smart contract to trade ETH tokens between accounts and a basic React interface to interact with it.
+Inspired from the official [Hardhat Boilerplate](https://github.com/NomicFoundation/hardhat-boilerplate) from the [Hardhat Tutorial](https://hardhat.org/tutorial).
+But that template was outdated, with the last commit being almost 2 years ago.

 ## Prerequisites